Loading…

 Can you use gift money for an FHA down payment?

-Yes -- FHA lets 100% of your down payment and closing costs come from a gift.
+FHA gift funds can cover 100% of your down payment and closing costs — yes, the entire amount.
 That means a Las Vegas buyer can reach the 3.5% minimum down payment without putting in a single dollar of their own savings, as long as the money is an acceptable gift and it's documented the way HUD requires.
 For a family helping a first-time buyer, that is often the difference between renting for another two years and closing this quarter.

 This is one of FHA's most buyer-friendly features.
 On many conventional loans, if your loan-to-value is above 80% (which almost every low-down-payment buyer is), the lender may require that some of the down payment come from your own funds.
 FHA has no such requirement on a primary residence: the whole down payment can be gifted.
 In Las Vegas, family gifts are consistently the number-one down-payment source for first-time buyers, and FHA is the program built to accept them.